mamg22/cliplunch/README.md

 * Copy a video URL, and download it to your video directory using `youtube-dl` after picking a video resolution.
 * Don't like a web video player?
 Play it in `mpv`, `mplayer` or whatever you like.
 * Need to see an image, but want it outside your browser?
 Open it in `feh`.
+* Want to download that image to `~/memes-to-repost-in-a-week/`?
+Do it easily.
 * Found some interesting quote you want to keep?
 Append it to your `wonderful-quotes-i-found-in-the-internet.txt` file.